cran/DBI/vignettes/spec.md

 A warning is issued on garbage collection when a connection has been released without calling `dbDisconnect()`, but this cannot be tested automatically.
-A warning is issued immediately when calling `dbDisconnect()` on an already disconnected or invalid connection.
+At least one warning is issued immediately when calling `dbDisconnect()` on an already disconnected or invalid connection.

 ### Examples